eslint/eslint/docs/src/extend/shareable-configs-deprecated.md

 ## Creating a Shareable Config

-Shareable configs are simply npm packages that export a configuration object or array.
+Shareable configs are simply npm packages that export a configuration object.
 To start, [create a Node.js module](https://docs.npmjs.com/getting-started/creating-node-modules) like you normally would.

 The module name must take one of the following forms: